 When you play tennis, your heart rate reaches its maximum.
 If you continue to play, this form of frequent long-term cardiac activity will strengthen your heart.
 You might get what’s known as an athlete’s heart.
-Tennis matches often run one to two hours, with the pacing being perfect for boosting cardiovascular health.
+A tennis match often runs one to two hours, with the pacing being perfect for boosting cardiovascular health.

 A 2017 study discovered that participation in racquet sports was associated with a 56% reduction in death from cardiovascular disease (and a 47 percent reduction in risk of death from any cause).

-2. Bone and Muscular Health
+Bone and Muscular Health

 Tennis is excellent for more than just your muscles; it is also good for your bones.
 Regular exercise can improve your peak bone mass and delay the rate of bone mass loss over time.
-The National Institutes of Health (NIH) reports that bone mass peaks around the age of 30 and then begins to go down.
+The National Institutes of Health reports that bone health peaks at the age of thirty-five and then begins to go down.